 What is the “Business Purpose Only” Hardship License?

-• The C Restriction is the “Business Purpose Only” license; and
+• The C Restriction is the “Business Purpose Only” license

-No hardship restriction can be added to a Commercial Driver License (also known as the CDL license).
-When a CDL driver obtains a hardship license the driver must downgrade to a Class E license.
+No hardship restriction can be added to a Commercial Driver License (CDL).
+When a CDL holder obtains a hardship license, the license is downgraded to a Class E license.

-How to I Apply for a Temporary Hardship Permit within the 10 Days after my DUI Arrest?
+How to Apply for a Temporary Hardship Permit after a DUI Arrest?

 You are also required to show proof that you have enrolled in DUI school (the original certificate or the online form with proof of payment).
 Other documents may be required and you must personally appear.